 Once they’re at the beach party, all the kids have a circle jerk over how great Sweet Valley is.
 Of course, that’s just a little foreshadowing because we find out shortly after that Big Mesa (the rival school) is planning on raiding their beach party.
 All the girls are like, “OMG WE ARE SO SCARED,” and all the guys get freaked out and start planning their defense strategy like they’re going to Nam.
 But really, it’s a beach party.
 How much harm could some high school kids seriously do?
 Kick sand in your eyes?
 OH NOES.

 While the kids all stand around and wait for their party to be raided instead of, oh, I don’t know, going somewhere else, Bruce dares Jessica to swim out to a buoy and back.
-Jessica immediately starts ripping off her clothes, because Ho Ho Hos don’t hesitate to get in their bikinis at any available moment.
+Jessica immediately starts ripping off her clothes, because she won’t ever hesitate to get in her bikini at any available moment.

 Lor: The book made sure to tell us that she was taking off her clothes all strip tease like.
 I’m sorry.
-I don’t care if she was going for a swim.
+What?

 Sara: Elizabeth is all worried that Jessica will drown or something, because it’s dark out and she’s the mom of the group.
 Even zzzEnid is like, “Dude, Liz, chill out, you’re kind of being a drag.”
 When zzzEnid thinks you’re being lame, YOU ARE BEING LAME.
 Elizabeth actually cries when Jessica comes walking back up the beach.

 Liz – 1